czaas/node-czaas/server/content/projects/chads-glass.md

 ---
-title: Chads Glass | SPA developed by Cameron Zaas
+title: Chad's Glass | SPA developed by Cameron Zaas
 description: Instagram feed wrapped in personalized UI with infinite loading
 ---

+# Chad's Glass

 This site reaches out to instagram for the first 20 or so posts and displays them in a grid.
 You can pull up the modal by clicking on one of the thumbnails.
 Videos have a video icon in the top right corner.